Chymyst/chymyst-core/docs/chymyst01.md

 ```

-Molecule names are very useful for debugging and logging.
+Descriptive names of molecules are very useful for visualizing the reactions, as well as for debugging and logging.
 In this tutorial, we will always use macros to define molecules.

 ### Logging the flow of reactions and molecules